Bed Rot Is Gross But So Is Life

 Bed rot is nothing new

-The point that is being missed here is that bed rotting is a deliberately provocative name for something people have done for decades — make use of the most comfortable space in their home even when they are not sleeping.
-People do it because they are sick or disabled or they had a big week or they had an argument with their roommate or just because they want to.
-It could be because they are feeling lazy or naughty but equally it could not be.
-It is deliberately poking fun at the idea that the only options available to people are to be an active member of society or to be decaying at home.
+The point that is being missed here is that bed rotting is a deliberately provocative name for something people have done for decades: make use of the most comfortable space in their homes even when they are not sleeping.
+People do it because they are sick or disabled or they had a big week or they had an argument with their flatmate or just because they want to.
+It could be because they are feeling lazy or 'naughty' but equally it could not be.
+It is deliberately poking fun at the idea that the only options available to people are to be an active member of society or to be mouldering at home.

 Advertisement